 Step 3: Now you’ll check your new native server is installed or not by visiting http://localhost in your browser.

-Step 4: Then in a new browser window open localhost/phpmyadmin interface.
+Step 4: In a new browser window open localhost/phpmyadmin interface.

-Step 5: Click on Databases in the top-left corner, and you’ll be prompted to create a new database.
+Step 5: See the image below – Click on Databases, and you’ll be prompted to create a new database.